 With stocks and shares ISAs there is an element of risk – there is always a chance that the equities your ISA invests in could fall in value, rather than rise.
 With a cash ISA, just like a normal savings account, the value of your initial investment cannot decrease.

-Both cash ISAs and stocks and shares ISAs are covered by the Financial Services Compensation Scheme, meaning that if your bank were to fail, your savings would covered, up to a limit of £50,000 for single accounts or £100,000 for joint accounts.
+Both cash ISAs and stocks and shares ISAs are covered by the Financial Services Compensation Scheme, meaning that if your bank were to fail, your savings would covered, up to a limit of £85,000 cash or £50,000 for investments (£100,000 for joint accounts).
 Find out more about safe savings.

 8. Should I swap my ISA for a savings account which pays a higher rate of interest?